akdombrowski/pingone-express_js-sample-app-guide/README.md

 ###### Congrats!
 You did it

-You've just walked through the steps to trigger authenticated a user with PingOne!
+You've just walked through the steps to trigger authentication of a user with PingOne!
 The returned tokens serve as your proof.

 ---